-Prioritizing your time is what this episode is all about.
 Every parent has a lot of responsibility on their plate, and as homeschooling parents, we have one additional responsibility.

-With that in mind, we must prioritize our time well.
+To do this important work, we must prioritize our time well.

 You already know that prioritizing your time is important, but putting this idea into action is easier said than done.